Learning Speed Adaptation for Flight in Clutter: Experiments

 \subsubsection{Artificial Clutters}

 We evaluate the policy in an artificial scenario shown in Fig. \ref{fig:dense}.
 In this scenario, a dense clutter and a large-sized obstacle exist in the first and second half of the scene, respectively.
-The constant agility policies, as shown in the Fig. \ref{fig:2.5-2}, fails in half of the trials due to planning time overruns, the occurrence of emergence stops (as explained in section \ref{sec:5C}), and also collisions caused by the same reason as that described in the previous subsection.
-With the learned module, the policy reasonably exploits agility in open areas, and also behaviors cautiously among dense obstacles, as shown in Fig. \ref{fig:adaptation-2}, thus ensuring success in almost all trials.
+The constant speed constraint policies, as shown in the Fig. \ref{fig:2.5-2}, fails in half of the trials due to planning time overruns, the occurrence of emergence stops (as explained in section \ref{sec:5C}), and also collisions caused by the same reason as that described in the previous subsection.
+With the learned module, the policy reasonably exhibits aggressiveness in open areas, and also behaviors cautiously among dense obstacles, as shown in Fig. \ref{fig:adaptation-2}, thus ensuring success in almost all trials.